Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Introduction

 \subsection{Related works}

 \paragraph{BKL conjecture and AVTD singularities.} By Hawking's singularity theorem (see \cite[Theorem 55A, p.
 431]{oneill_semi-riemannian_1983}), we know that cosmological solutions to Einstein's equations typically have singularities.
 However, the theorem only asserts the existence of incomplete timelike geodesics.
-One proposal for the generic behavior of the singularity was provided in a series of papers by Belinskii, Khalatnikov and Lifschitz (BKL); see \cite{lifshitz_investigations_1963,belinskii_oscillatory_1970,belinskii_effect_1973,belinskii_general_1982}, and \cite{damour_cosmological_2003,heinzle_cosmological_2009} for more recent improvements and generalizations.
-The behavior is expected to be either quiescent, which in the present context can be taken to mean convergence of the eigenvalues of the expansion normalized Weingarten map, or oscillatory.
+One proposal for the generic behavior of solutions near the singularity was provided in a series of papers by Belinskii, Khalatnikov and Lifschitz (BKL); see \cite{lifshitz_investigations_1963,belinskii_oscillatory_1970,belinskii_effect_1973,belinskii_general_1982}, and \cite{damour_cosmological_2003,heinzle_cosmological_2009} for more recent improvements and generalizations.
+They propose that spatial derivatives should be negligible near the singularity.
+Moreover, the behavior is expected to be either quiescent, which in the present context can be taken to mean convergence of the eigenvalues of the expansion normalized Weingarten map, or oscillatory.
 Since our focus is in the quiescent setting, we shall not go into details about the oscillatory setting.
 The generic behavior in $3+1$-dimensions is expected to be oscillatory.
 However, there are some situations in which quiescent behavior is to be expected.
 One possibility is the vacuum setting with spacetime dimensions $\geq 11$.
 This was first observed in \cite{demaret_non-oscillatory_1985}.
 Another possibility is the presence of a scalar field or a stiff fluid, see \cite{belinskii_effect_1973,barrow_quiescent_1978}.
 From these and related works, see e.g. \cite{damour_kasner-like_2002,ringstrom_geometry_2021,fournodavlos_stable_2023,oude_groeniger_formation_2023}, it is expected that the following condition on the eigenvalues of $\Ko$, in the $n+1$-dimensional setting, is sufficient to ensure stable quiescent behavior,

 where $p_1 \leq \cdots \leq p_n$.
 Note that in the $3+1$-dimensional setting this reduces to $p_1 > 0$; cf. Condition 4 in Definition~\ref{initial data}.
 It turns out that \eqref{eigenvalue condition} is incompatible with vacuum in the $3+1$-dimensional setting, since in that case the $p_i$ have to satisfy the \emph{Kasner relations} $\sum p_i = \sum p_i^2 = 1$, which forces $p_1 \leq 0$.
 This is where the scalar field enters the picture, since in the scalar field setting the condition on the sum of the squares changes to $\sum p_i^2 + \psio^2 = 1$, which now allows for all of the $p_i$ to be positive.
 In the regions of the spatial manifold where \eqref{eigenvalue condition} is violated, where $p_1 \leq 0$ in our setting, we need to impose another condition ensuring quiescence, this is why we introduce the condition on the vanishing of $\gamma_{23}^1$.
 That this condition should be sufficient is suggested by \cite{ringstrom_geometry_2021}, necessity is discussed in \cite{ringstrom_initial_2022-1}.
 Note that $\gamma_{23}^1 = 0$ may be reformulated as $\omega^1 \wedge d\omega^1 = 0$, which dates back to \cite{lifshitz_investigations_1963}.
 As opposed to \eqref{eigenvalue condition}, quiescent behavior arising from this condition is not expected to be stable in general.
 In fact, it is because of this condition that it was proposed in \cite{belinskii_oscillatory_1970} that quiescent behavior is non-generic in the $3+1$-dimensional vacuum setting.